Riebart/litt/README.md

 There are two additional commands that allow you to edit time records (`tt amend`) and create aliases for commonly used tasks (`tt alias`) that round out the functionality.

-Viewing tracked data is done with `tt ls` which allows for filtering, viewing, and optionally saving the data for use with another application.
+Viewing tracked data is done with `tt ls` which allows for filtering, viewing, sorting (sometimes, based on the chosen output format) and optionally saving the data for use with another application.

 **Note: To support terse interaction, all options have short and long forms, and in many cases positional arguments are supported where the meaning is either unambiguous or can be derived.**